blues/sparrow-reference-web-app/README.md

 - Go to <http://localhost:4000/admin/bulk-data-import>.
 - Click the **Import** button.
 - Wait.
-If you're curious, watch the detailed log on the web app server logs (in the terminal where you ran `yarn dev`).
+If you're curious, watch the detailed information in your web app’s server logs (in the terminal where you ran `yarn dev`).

   ![Imported 3085 items in 1 minutes.](readme.bulk.data.import.png)